Set in the Andaman Sea on the west coast of Thailand, the island of Koh Lanta is idyllic.

 - Klong Dao: Klong Dao is the busiest beach on Koh Lanta.
-The close proximity to Ban Saladan provides a wider range of places to eat and three 7-Eleven minimarts with ATMs are within easy walking distance.
+The close proximity to Ban Saladan provides a wider range of places to eat, and three 7-Eleven minimarts with ATMs are within easy walking distance.
 Better for families, Klong Dao has a long stretch of sand with shallow water.
+Amenities abound.
 Most accommodation in Klong Dao caters to midrange and higher budget travelers.

-Regardless of what beach you end up visiting on Koh Lanta, fortunately you will not find high-rise hotels.
-Even upscale resorts are usually a cluster of bungalows set around a pool or nice landscaping.
+Regardless of which beach you choose on Koh Lanta, fortunately you will not find high-rise hotels towering to obnoxious heights.
+Even upscale resorts are usually a cluster of bungalows or a villa-shape property set around a pool and nice landscaping.

 Getting Around Koh Lanta